adospace/reactorui-maui-docs/components/stateful-components/inline-components.md

 MauiReactor also features a nice ability to wrap a stateful component within a function.

 {% hint style="info" %}
-Inline components are somewhat inspired by React hooks so you can notice some similarities if you already have experience with them.
+Inline components are somewhat inspired by React hooks so you may notice some similarities if you already have experience with them.
 {% endhint %}

 For example, consider that we want to create a custom Entry control that works like the Material entry widget: